UMAprotocol/oval-quickstart/README.md

 forge script ./src/ChainlinkOvalImmutable.s.sol --rpc-url $RPC_MAINNET --broadcast
 ```

 This will output the deployment address of your Oval instance.
-You then need to configure your protocol to use this address in place of the associated Chainlink deployment.&#x20;
+You then need to configure your protocol to use this address in place of the associated Chainlink deployment.